Soprano: Etymology

 The word "soprano" comes from the Italian word sopra (above, over, on top of), as the soprano is the highest pitch human voice, often given to the leading female roles in operas.
-"Soprano" refers mainly to women, but it can also be applied to men; "sopranist" is the term for a male countertenor able to sing in the soprano vocal range, while a castrato is the term for a castrated male singer, typical of the 16th, 17th, and 18th centuries, and a treble is a boy soprano who has not reached puberty yet and still able to sing in that range.
+"Soprano" refers mainly to women, but it can also be applied to men; "sopranist" is the term for a male countertenor able to sing in the soprano vocal range, while a castrato is the term for a castrated male singer, typical of the 16th, 17th, and 18th centuries, and a treble is a boy soprano, whether they finished puberty or are still a child, as long as they are still able to sing in that range.

 The term "soprano" is also based on the Latin word superius which, like soprano, referred to the highest pitch vocal range of all human voice types.
 The word superius was especially used in choral and other multi-part vocal music between the 13th and 16th centuries.

 Vocal range

 The soprano has the highest vocal range of all voice types, with the highest tessitura.
 A soprano and a mezzo-soprano have a similar range, but their tessituras will lie in different parts of that range.

 The low extreme for sopranos is roughly A3 or B♭3 (just below middle C).
 Within opera, the lowest demanded note for sopranos is F3 (from Richard Strauss's Die Frau ohne Schatten).
 Often low notes in higher voices will project less, lack timbre, and tend to "count less" in roles (although some Verdi, Strauss and Wagner roles call for stronger singing below the staff).
 However, rarely is a soprano simply unable to sing a low note in a song within a soprano role.
 Low notes can be reached with a lowered position of the larynx.

 The high extreme, at a minimum, for non-coloratura sopranos is "soprano C" (C6 two octaves above middle C), and many roles in the standard repertoire call for C♯6 or D6.
 A couple of roles have optional E♭6s, as well.
-In the coloratura repertoire several roles call for E♭6 on up to F6.
+In the coloratura repertoire, several roles call for E♭6 on up to F6.
 In rare cases, some coloratura roles go as high as G6 or G♯6, such as Mozart's concert aria "Popoli di Tessaglia!", or the title role of Jules Massenet's opera Esclarmonde.
 While not necessarily within the tessitura, a good soprano will be able to sing her top notes full-throated, with timbre and dynamic control.

 In opera, the tessitura, vocal weight, and timbre of voices, and the roles they sing, are commonly categorized into voice types, often called Fächer (sg.
 Fach, from German Fach or Stimmfach, "vocal category").
 A singer's tessitura is where the voice has the best timbre, easy volume, and most comfort.